miroi/bagel_manual/source/molecule.rst

 | The basis set for associated with each element is then made up of futher arrays, each of which  contains information specifying the properties
 of a single basis function.
 | "angular" defines the kind of orbital (s,p,d,f...) .
-| "prim" is a array containing the exponents of the primative orbitals from which the basis funciton is composed.
+| "prim" is a array containing the exponents of the primitive orbitals from which the basis funciton is composed.
-| "cont" is an array containing the coefficients associated with each of these primiative orbitals.
+| "cont" is an array containing the coefficients associated with each of these primitive orbitals.
 |
 | The user casn specify their own basis set using the above format, or use one of the predefined basis sets listed below.
 Note that not
-all of the below basis sets are defined for all atome; an error of form "node does not exist" often means that the relevant element was not found in the basis set file.
+all of the below basis sets are defined for all atoms; an error of form "node does not exist" often means that the relevant element was not found in the basis set file.